 Many young people who're looking for a career path wonder if SEO is a good road to take.

 The exciting (and perhaps daunting) thing about SEO is that there’s no clear, single or defined SEO career path.

 I strongly believe that,

 SEO is an excellent career choice if you’re passionate about digital marketing and 'all things internet'.
 It’s certainly a career of continual learning and development, great financial reward potential, and appeals to those with a competitive streak.

-Although the industry itself is still relatively young - about 18 years old, Forbes have cited that it is currently poised to reach a net worth of $80 billion dollars by 2020 .
+Although the industry itself is still relatively young - about 18 years old, Forbes have cited that it is currently poised to exceed a net worth of $80 billion dollars by the end of 2020 .

 Yet when you take a closer look at the industry you can quickly see that it contains many successful professionals from a range of different backgrounds.
 It doesn’t seem to matter too much whether you studied Marketing, English, law, science or engineering at university.
 So long as you have the skills and experience, your academic credentials aren’t usually the main consideration for employers of SEO professionals.

 What are your career path intentions for progressing within an SEO career?
 What has been your story so far?

 Below, I’ve outlined 5 promising SEO career paths you might choose to take.